SSchoepfer/SSchoepfer.github.io/_posts/2019-04-29-Whats-Happening-at-the-Studio.md

 Chopped it up with Joey on the pads, then on all 3 classic kits.
 Gretsch, Sonor, Ludwig, all decked out with the rarest cymbals...
 All such beautiful sounding and unique sets.
 Hope to keep learning from JP.

+### What Happened at the Stew: Feb 13th, 2020
+A mid-month Thursday.
+Which means its time to pay stew rent.
+Pasq, Mario and I took that opportunity to get right to jamming.
+I started by playing double stroke rolls on both hi hats while opening and closing the left hat.
+I thought it generated a driving, buildup to all the jams to come.
+When things built up enough I was focusing on clean grooves, being mindful of each hit and fill.
+We played for a while, I would lose focus sometimes while my mind wandered.
+I had to remind myself a few times to listen closer and keep my mind focused on the music.
+I found myself worrying about work, of all things.
+I would find myself getting caught up in something I said over an email to colleagues and cringing.
+Just to look up and realize I had lost the flow of the music while my mind wandered to things I had no control over at that point.
+I have to remember to use this studio and my music as a creative outlet and try not to let things outside my control bother me while I’m in the moment of creating.
+At some point I dropped into a 'Weekapaug Groove' type drum beat and was pushing the tempo pretty fast.
+It was fun to throw in some clean single stroke fills and experiment with style I don't usually go for.
+I was also thinking about the gospel drummers from Faith in Action, and trying to incorporate some of those relentless-fill and crash type beats.
+Overall very fun night of music but I realize my mind was wandering.
+Excited for another session soon.